-(51) “Ombudsperson Services” means patient advocacy services available through the Authority for clients who are concerned about access to, quality of, or limitations in the health services provided.
+(51) (52) “Ombudsperson Services” means patient advocacy services available through the Authority for clients who are concerned about access to, quality of, or limitations in the health services provided.

-(52) “Oral Health” means conditions of the mouth, teeth, and gums, the diagnosis and treatment for which falls within the scope of practice.
+(52) (53) “Oral Health” means conditions of the mouth, teeth, and gums.

-(53) “Oregon Health Plan (OHP)” means Oregon’s Medicaid program or related state-funded health programs.
+(53) (54) “Oregon Health Plan (OHP)” means Oregon’s Medicaid program or related state-funded health programs.
 Any OHP contract shall identify whether it concerns Oregon’s Medicaid program or a related state-funded health program, or both.